entitize/Fakeddit/README.md

 Follow the instructions to download the dataset.
 You can download text, metadata, comment data, and image data.

 Note that released test set is public.
-Private test set is used for leaderboard.
+Private test set is used for leaderboard (coming soon).

 Please let us know if you encounter any problems by opening an issue or by directly contacting us.

 ### Installation

 #### Download text, metadata, and comments
-Download the v1.0 dataset from [here](https://drive.google.com/open?id=1ZuCV2_jkUZCYPyCtOhijU7t4bIkYLk9V)
+Download the v2.0 dataset from [here](https://drive.google.com/drive/folders/1DQSGFSLOP22xhL-Px4tFpde3eYpCq7bQ?usp=sharing)

 Download the comment data from [here](https://drive.google.com/file/d/14iroKftRkRxF9LCinZVaKxHnwScbUfKb/view?usp=sharing)